pupilfirst/wd201-scripts/ejs-templating/view-templates/README.md

 console.log("First JS import on an EJS application!");
 ```

-Saving this file does not restart the nodemon as we have not configured it to listen to changes made in js files.
+Saving this file does not restart the nodemon, as we have not configured it to listen to changes made in js files.

 Let us change that by updating the config of `package.json` scripts.
 Replace the `start` script with the below code.